Onias IV: Biography

 Around 167–166 BCE, the Maccabean Revolt began, with one of its major causes being discontent with the policies of High Priest Menelaus.
 Presumably Onias IV hoped from afar for a victory by the rebel forces of Judas Maccabeus.
 In Onias IV's preferred scenario, the Maccabees would win, then invite Onias IV to take the office of his fathers.
 Alternatively, the Seleucid government would relent and appoint him as a bid to regain legitimacy among the populace.
 Neither of these happened, and instead the Seleucids appointed Alcimus around 162 BCE.
 Onias IV left Judea for Ptolemaic Egypt at some unknown point, most likely around the time of Alcimus's appointment as High Priest.
 Josephus presents two contradicting traditions: in The Jewish War, it is Onias III that flees to Egypt (possibly taking his son with him?).
-In Jewish Antiquities, Onias IV leaves for Egypt during the reign of Antiochus V Eupator, around the time of Alcimus's ascension.
+In Antiquities of the Jews, Onias IV leaves for Egypt during the reign of Antiochus V Eupator, around the time of Alcimus's ascension.
 Most historians favor the version in Antiquities, but it is difficult to know for sure.

 In 152 BCE, the Hasmonean Jonathan Apphus made a deal with Seleucid royal claimant Alexander Balas where Jonathan was appointed as High Priest.
 As Balas went on to win the ongoing Seleucid civil war, this appointment stuck.
 Onias IV was not invited back to Judea to take his family line's position, and Onias's personal expectations of the Hasmoneans presumably darkened.
 The exact date is unknown, but with the permission of Ptolemy VI Philometor, Onias IV arranged the construction of a temple at Leontopolis.
 Josephus's book Jewish Antiquities, the main surviving ancient source, describes this construction immediately after describing the death of Demetrius I Soter in 150 BCE, but does not directly date the event.
 It might have happened around 145 BCE.
 Though comparatively small, the new temple was modeled on that of the Second Temple at Jerusalem, and was called by the name of its founder as the Temple of Onias.
 Onias possibly expected that after the upheavals in Jerusalem by the Syrians and the Maccabees the Egyptian temple would be regarded as the new legitimate one.
 As the Hasmoneans largely succeeded in maintaining autonomy, this did not happen; the Temple in Jerusalem was protected and the High Priesthood began to pass down the Hasmonean line.
 Both Josephus and the Mishnah Menahot consider Onias's act a despicable betrayal, and consider his temple illegitimate.
 Menahot chapter 13, mishna 10 directly says "The priests who served in the house of Onias may not serve in the Temple in Jerusalem".
 Even for Egyptian Jews, the latter did not possess the same importance as did the Temple of Jerusalem.
 That said, some scholars such as Victor Tcherikover have argued that the Temple was merely a center for local worship, and the opposition from the Temple of Jerusalem was an overreaction.